alishersuyunov/opendatauzb/README.md

 Import data from an official open data source of Uzbekistan: https://data.gov.uz

-The package provides several functions to easily find and download datasets and related information right from the R interface without bothering with other software.
+The R package provides several functions to find and download datasets (and related information) right from the R interface.
 The package is provided under the GPL-3 license.

 The package has three key functions: